jorgegv/spectrum-vertical-scroller/doc/DESIGN-NOTES.md

 - The source address (offscreen buffer) can be easily adjusted for each line: `src += 24`, since the layout is linear
 - The destination address (on screen) can be precalculated for each line at program startup and stored in an array, and we can get the dst address by indexing at that array when needed

+Additional possible optimizations:

+- Ensure alignment of offscreen buffer to 256 so that calculations and checks can be done only on high byte 8-bit registers

+- Convert `offscreen_scroll_down` function to asm with optimized stack transfer (same as frame transfer function)